 Everyone loves a car show.
 Well, maybe not everyone, but almost everyone can appreciate the collision of nostalgia and innovation when attending an automotive exposition.
-These shows are a place to marvel at groundbreaking technology, talk shop with like minded gear heads and view classically restored motorized fossils from the past.
-Speaking of the past, let’s look back and see when these shows began.
+These shows are a place to marvel at groundbreaking technology, talk shop with like-minded gear heads and take a peek at automotive designers ideas for future models.
+Let’s look back and see when these shows began.

 The First Show